EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/philosophy.md

 `EnergyModelsInvestments` allows to choose as well differing lifetime modes for the individual technologies.

 The individual lifetime modes are explained in *[the corresponding section of the public library](@ref lib-pub-life_mode)*.

+!!! important "Depreciation and rest value"
+    `EnergyModelsInvestments` assumes linear depreciation over the lifetime of a unit.
+    This implies that an existing rest value (when the lifetime does not fit within the resolution of the time structure) is automatically calculated using linear deprecation and not based on the capital recovery factor.

 ## [As extension to `EnergyModelsBase`](@id man-phil-EMB_ext)